planetfederal/workshops/workshops/dataconfig/docs/source/raster/gdaltools.rst

    gdal_retile.py -targetDir tiles --optfile filestotile.txt

 The ``filestotile.txt`` file should contain a list of all the input image files.
-If you are running Windows, open a console window, go to the folder containing the files and type the following:
+To create this file, go to the folder containing the files and run the following command:

+Windows:

 .. code-block:: console

-   dir /b > files.txt
+   dir /b > filestotile.txt

-In Linux, the command syntax is:
+Linux / OS X

 .. code-block:: console

-   ls > files.txt
+   ls > filestotile.txt

 Once the tiles have been created, we need to configure GeoServer to use the tiles as a single layer.
 Open your GeoServer Web Administration Interface and add a new data store.
 Select :guilabel:`ImageMosaic` as the type of data store to create.